BrianYang2013/JHU_AI_Journey/README.md

   * Interesting to see the breakthrough in the mathematic, such as [Deep Networks from First Principles](https://cmsa.fas.harvard.edu/wp-content/uploads/2021/04/Deep_Networks_from_First_Principles.pdf), and [Geometric Deep Learning,  Grids, Groups, Graphs, Geodesics, and Gauges](https://arxiv.org/abs/2104.13478), So I switch to the AI program @ May 2021
   * Start in June.

-## Preparation
+## Before the course start
-* Q1 2021: Stablize the current working envirnoment.
+* Q1 2021: Stablize the current working envirnoment, and secure resource
+  * Full time work: 50% of work will focus on ML/AI projects, and no over-time work in the next 3 years.
+  * Personal Time: Secure 20:00-23:00 PM for study.
+One weekend (well...)
+  * Financial part.
 * March 2021: [Python 3 Programming Specialization](https://www.coursera.org/specializations/python-3-programming).
 Brush up my python skill.
 4-5 weeks maybe.
 * March 2021: [Precalculus through Data and Modelling Specialization](https://www.coursera.org/specializations/precalculus-data-modelling).
 Familar with the math term in English, and refresh my high school math.
 1 week
 * April 2021: [Calculus I with Precalculus: A One-Year Course](https://www.amazon.com/Calculus-I-Precalculus-One-Year-Course-dp-0618568069/dp/0618568069/ref=mt_other?_encoding=UTF8&me=&qid=1621531863).
 I just happens to have this book.
 The US text books organized in a logical way and easy to follow.
 Love it.